 On the whole, the proportion of women in leading positions in policy decision-making processes is gradually increasing, but the level is still low.
 The achievement of the target of "30% by 2020" set by the Government will be difficult to achieve.

-From an international perspective, according to the Human Development Report published by the United Nations Development Plan in 2012, Japan ranks high in the Human Development Index and the Gender Inequality Index, but according to the Gender Gap Index published by the World Economic Forum in 2012, Japan ranks 101th among 135 countries.
+From an international perspective, according to the Human Development Report published by the United Nations Development Plan in 2012, Japan ranks high in the Human Development Index and the Gender Inequality Index, but according to the Gender Gap Index published by the World Economic Forum in 2013, Japan ranks 105th among 136 countries, even below the 101th among 135 countries in 2012.
+It is apparent that in participation in economic and political activities as well as decision-making, Japan finds itself in significantly low ranks.

-The Committee on the Elimination of Discrimination against Women (hereafter, "CEDAW") recommended, after its examination of the 6th Periodic Report of the Government of Japan, that temporary special measures be adopted to increase the participation of women in political and public life with numerical goals and timetables so the representation of women in decision-making positions is increased at all levels.46 It also raised concerns about the low percentage of women in high-ranking positions above directors in the Government, the Diet, and that the numerical targets set in the 2008 plan were far too low.
+The Committee on the Elimination of Discrimination against Women (hereafter, "CEDAW") recommended, after its examination of the 6th Periodic Report of the Government of Japan, that temporary special measures be adopted to increase the participation of women in political and public life with numerical goals and timetables so the representation of women in decision-making positions is increased at all levels.57 It also raised concerns about the low percentage of women in high-ranking positions above directors in the Government, the Diet, and that the numerical targets set in the 2008 plan were far too low.